mrumiker/chat-app/README.md

 To use the app on your mobile device, download Expo from your App Store

 To use a mobile simulator, use
-Android Studio for Android
-iOS simulator for iPhone/iPad
+[Android Studio]https://docs.expo.io/workflow/android-studio-emulator/ for Android [iOS Simulator]https://docs.expo.io/workflow/ios-simulator/ for iPhone/iPad

 ### Install Dependencies